-The Committee recognises the importance of aligning Executive Directors' and shareholders' interests through executives building up significant shareholdings in the company.
+The Committee recognises the importance of aligning Executive Directors' and shareholders' interests through executives building up significant shareholdings in the Company.
 Executive Directors are expected to acquire a significant number of shares over a period of eight years and retain these until retirement from the Board of Directors.

-The shareholding requirement for the current CEO is 200,000 shares and for the current CFO is 100,000 shares.
+The shareholding requirement for the CEO is currently 200,000 shares and for the CFO is currently 100,000 shares.
 The shareholding requirement for new Executive Directors will be determined at the time of appointment, taking into account a number of factors, including (but not limited to) the LTIP award levels, share price at the time of appointment and market practice.
 Details of the Executive Directors' personal shareholdings will be provided in the Annual Report on Remuneration.

 A formal post-employment shareholding requirement applies to Executive Directors.
 They are required to hold the lower of 50% of their shareholding requirement or their actual shareholding at departure, for a period of two years.
-The Committee is of the view that this is appropriate on the basis that the in-employment requirements are market leading amongst UK-listed companies (based on current share price levels the CEO's shareholding requirement is c.1200% of salary).
-At 50% of the in-employment requirement, the post-employment requirement is more stretching than almost all other UK-listed companies' in-employment requirements and is more than the annual LTIP award.
+The Committee is of the view that this is appropriate on the basis that the in-employment requirements are amongst the highest when compared to other UK-listed companies.

-The Committee retains discretion to amend the post-employment shareholding requirement in exceptional circumstances (for example, in the case of ill-health).
+The Committee retains discretion to amend the shareholding requirements in exceptional circumstances (for example, in the case of ill health).